dotnet/docs-maui/docs/fundamentals/localization.md

 addButton.Text = AppResources.AddButton,
 ```

-The properties in the `AppResources` class use the <xref:System.Globalization.CultureInfo.CurrentUICulture> property value to determine which culture resource file to retrieve values from.
+The properties in the `AppResources` class use the <xref:System.Globalization.CultureInfo.CurrentUICulture> property value to determine which resource file to retrieve values from.

 ## Localize images

 In addition to storing text, resource files can also store images and binary data.
 However, devices have a range of screen sizes and densities and each platform has functionality for displaying density-dependent images.
-Therefore, platform image localization functionality should be used instead of storing images in resource files.
+Therefore, platform functionality should be used for localizing images instead of storing them in resource files.

 ### Android

-On Android, localized images, known as drawables, are stored using a folder-based naming convention in the *Platforms\\Android\\Resources* folder.
-Folders are named *drawable* with a suffix for the language and culture.
+On Android, localized images, known as drawables, are stored using a folder-based naming convention in the *Platforms\Android\Resources* folder.
+Folders should be named *drawable* with a suffix for the language and culture.
 For example, the Spanish-language folder is named *drawable-es*.
 The folder name *drawable* should contain the images for your default language and culture.
 The build action of each image should be set to **AndroidResource**.

-Only two characters are required when specifying a top-level language, such as *es*.
+Only two characters are required in the folder name when specifying a top-level language, such as *es*.
 However, when specifying a full locale, the folder name format requires a dash and lowercase *r* to separate the language from the culture.
 For example, the Mexico locale (es-MX) folder should be named *drawable-es-rMX*.
 The image file names in each locale folder should be identical:

 :::image type="content" source="media/localization/images-folder-structure-android.png" alt-text="Screenshot of the localized folder structure in Visual Studio for images on Android.":::

 ### iOS

-On iOS, localized images are stored using a folder-based naming convention in the *Platforms\\iOS\\Resources* folder.
-Folders are named with the language, and optional culture, followed by *.lproj*.
+On iOS, localized images are stored using a folder-based naming convention in the *Platforms\iOS\Resources* folder.
+Folders should be named with the language, and optional culture, followed by *.lproj*.
 For example, the Spanish-language folder is named *es.lproj*.
 The build action of each image should be set to **BundleResource**.

-Only two characters are required when specifying a top-level language, such as *es*.
+Only two characters are required in the folder name when specifying a top-level language, such as *es*.
 However, when specifying a full locale, the folder name format requires a dash to separate the language from the culture.
 For example, the Mexico locale (es-MX) folder should be named *es-MX.lproj*.
 The image file names in each locale folder should be identical:

 :::image type="content" source="media/localization/images-folder-structure-ios.png" alt-text="Screenshot of the localized folder structure in Visual Studio for images on iOS.":::